-The IRB understands that navigating the myriad rules and regulations surrounding the design and conduct of human research can be confusing and often frustrating for investigators, especially those new to research.
-In an effort to help ease the process, the IRB is offering a study start-up consultation service to investigators and their study staff who would like assistance in becoming familiar with the duties and responsibilities of conducting research involving human subjects at Yale.
+The HRPP understands that navigating the myriad rules and regulations surrounding the conduct of human subject research can be challenging for Yale investigators, especially those new to research or new to a sponsor-investigator role.
+Questions or concerns can arise during the conduct of research.
+In an effort to assist investigators with these challenges and to proactively address issues and provide clarifications to the Yale research community, the HRPP offers a study consultation service to investigators and their study teams and/or departments.

 HRPP study consultations are tailored to meet the requests and needs of the investigator and study team.
 Each session time can vary depending on the need/request.
 Sessions are led by various members of the HRPP staff, including the HRPP compliance team, and are individually tailored depending on the topics involved.
 Other research entities from Yale may be asked to collaborate (e.g., YCCI, HIPAA Privacy Officer, HIPAA Security Officer).

 Communicating with the IRB and sponsors

 Any Principal Investigator at Yale that conducts human subject research can request a study consultation.
 Please contact Monika Lau (firstname.lastname@example.org) for more information and/or as soon as you believe you would like a study consultation.

 Please note that consultations are only advisory in nature and do not take the place of a formal IRB review.

 The YCCI also offers resources and expertise throughout the research process.
 Please see their site at http://ycci.yale.edu/researchers/ors/.

 The HRPP Educational webpage also offers targeted educational sessions that can be viewed on your computer at any time.
 New sessions are added frequently to meet the ongoing needs/requests of the Yale research community.